agj/elm-knobs/README.md

         ]
 ```

-The picture at the top is a more involved example, though.
+The picture at the top of this page is a more involved example, though.
 You can take a look at it in the [Github repo][in-github], in the `examples/src/PolygonExample.elm` file,
 or [play with it directly in your browser][in-elm-editor] thanks to the magic of Elm Editor.

 [in-github]: https://github.com/agj/elm-knobs
 [in-elm-editor]: https://elm-editor.com/?project-state=https://github.com/agj/elm-knobs

+## Acknowledgements

+If elm-knobs doesn't meet your needs, definitely check out [avh4/elm-debug-controls](https://package.elm-lang.org/packages/avh4/elm-debug-controls/latest/), a library that has some conceptual overlap with this one, and whose source code inspired my approach to building this library.